-One of everyone’s favorite brushes is the MAC217 Blending Brush, which at $36 apiece made me cringe at the thought of initially investing in it.
+One of everyone’s favorite brushes is the MAC217 Blending Brush.

 After testing and trying these out for about a year, I am happy to report that I have discovered 2 budget-friendly MAC 217 dupes that are fairly accessible!
 Both brands are based in the US and offer online shopping option to Canada and internationally as well so you can get your hands on them as well!
 So what are they?
 Let’s compare the two MAC 217 brush dupe below!